Murder of Carole Packman

 Veronica Anne Packman (née Thornton, c.
 1945 – June 1985), known as Carole Packman, was a 40-year-old British woman who disappeared from her home in Bournemouth, England in June 1985.
-Her husband, Russell Causley (né Packman), was found guilty of his wife's murder, but her body has never been found.
+Her husband, Russell Causley (né Packman), was found guilty of her murder, but her body has never been found.

 On 12 December 2022, Causley had the first public parole hearing in British history.
-Samantha Gillingham the couple's daughter, who has campaigned for years to keep her father in prison, called the decision to hold a public hearing “momentous”.
+Samantha Gillingham, the couple's daughter who has campaigned for years to keep her father in prison, called the decision to hold a public hearing "momentous".

 In January 2023 the Parole Board concluded that Causley should be released again and he left prison in February that year, subject to release licence conditions.

 Disappearance

 Carole Packman disappeared from the family home in Bournemouth in June 1985.
 After her husband, Russell Causley, was caught faking his death off the coast of Guernsey as part of an insurance scam in 1993, he was convicted and jailed for fraud in 1995.
 After the trial, Dorset Police re-investigated the disappearance of Packman.